Submission Preparation Checklist

 Case reports or case series that describe real situations, in which new procedures and new techniques have been developed and employed as research strategies and may include all the sections of a clinical trial.
 Due to the fact that generally there is little possibility of extrapolating the results, only rare and very specific cases are going to be considered for evaluation and further publication in this section.
 According to national and international regulations, all case report submissions are required to include the informed consent documentation signed by the patient, the local ethics on research committee authorization number and, whenever applicable, authorization for use of image and voice for scientific purposes also signed by the patient.
 Video files submissions are allowed in this section.

 Systematic review studies with meta-analysis or scope reviews presenting an original question of investigation that may contribute to advance the science on brain imaging or stimulation will be considered for publication.
-Pre-registration is mandatory for systematic reviews and it may be done at the PROSPERO database.
-Systematic reviews without pre-registration will be desk rejected and they may be resubmitted after pre-registration.
+Pre-registration is mandatory for systematic reviews and it may be done at the PROSPERO database and the completed PRISMA checklist must be submitted as supplementary file.
+Systematic reviews without pre-registration will be desk rejected.
 In the case of reviews without meta-analysis, the manuscript must justify why the meta-analysis was considered unfeasible.

 The authors retain copyrights, transferring to Brain Imaging and Stimulation only the right of first publication.
 This work is licensed under a Creative Commons Attribution 4.0 International License.